aerogear/aerogear.org/README.md

 This will setup a watch locally, and serve content locally via http://localhost:4000

-### Deploying Changes
+### Publishing Changes

 1. Make changes in aerogear.org repo on a custom branch
 1. Create a PR against the `master` branch
 1. Get the changes reviewed and verified
 1. Merge to the `master` branch
-1. Contact a team member on #aerogear on irc to trigger the build to publish the `master` branch to https://staging.aerogear.org
-1. Get the changes verified
-1. Merge to the `production` branch
-1. Contact a team member on #aerogear on irc to trigger the build to publish the `production` branch to to https://aerogear.org
+1. Contact a team member on #aerogear on irc to trigger the build to publish the `master` branch to https://aerogear.org